samuelmaina/sokoni/README.md

 the shop also registers user so that they can add products to the cart and can later order them and download invoices .

-It also has a view for non registered users where they can view the pridycys in the shop but can not add to cart and can not order any product.
+It also has a view for non registered users where they can view products available  in the shop.